On the equivalence between graph isomorphism testing and function approximation with GNNs: Experiments

 \subsection{Classifying Circular Skip Links (CSL) graphs}

 The following experiment on synthetic data demonstrates the connection between function fitting and graph isomorphism testing.
-The Circular Skip Links graphs are undirected regular graphs with node degree 4 \cite{murphy2019relational}, as illustrated in Figure \ref{cslfig}.
+The CSL graphs\footnote{Link: \url{https://github.com/PurdueMINDS/RelationalPooling/tree/master/}.} are undirected regular graphs with node degree 4 \cite{murphy2019relational}, as illustrated in Figure \ref{cslfig}.
 Note that two CSL graphs $G_{n,k}$ and $G_{n',k'}$ are not isomorphic unless $n=n'$ and $k\equiv \pm k' \pmod n$.
-In the experiment, which has the same setup as in \cite{murphy2019relational}, we fix $n=41$, and set $k \in \{2, 3, 4, 5, 6, 9, 11, 12, 13, 16 \}$, and each $k$ corresponds to a distinct isomorphism class.
+In the experiment, which has the same setup as in \cite{murphy2019relational}, we fix $n=41$ and set $k \in \{2, 3, 4, 5, 6, 9, 11, 12, 13, 16 \}$, and each $k$ corresponds to a distinct isomorphism class.
 The task is then to classify a graph $G_{n, k}$ by its skip length $k$.

-Note that since the 10 classes have the same size, a naive uniform classifier would obtain $0.1$ accuracy.
-As we see from Table \ref{table.synthetic}, both GIN and $G$-invariant network with tensor order 2 do not outperform the naive classifier.
-Their failure in this task is unsurprising: WL tests are proved to fall short of distinguishing such pairs of non-isomorphic regular graphs \cite{cai1992optimal}, and hence neither can GIN \cite{xu2018powerful}; by the theoretical results from the previous section, order-2 Graph $G$-invariant network are unable to distinguish them either.
-Therefore, their failure as graph isomorphism tests is consistent with their failure in this classification task, which can be understood as trying to approximate the function that maps the graph to their class labels.
+Note that since the 10 classes have the same size, a naive uniform classifier should obtain $10\%$ accuracy.
+As we see from Table \ref{table.synthetic}, neither GIN and $2$-IGN outperform the naive classifier.
+Their failure in this task is unsurprising: $1$-WL is proved to fall short of distinguishing such pairs of non-isomorphic regular graphs \cite{cai1992optimal}, and hence neither can GIN \cite{xu2018powerful}; by Theorem~\ref{prop.Ginvariant}, $2$-IGN is unable to distinguish them either.
+Therefore, their empirical failure in this classification task is consistent with their theoretical limitations as graph isomorphism tests (and can also be understood as approximating the function that maps the graphs to their class labels).

-It should be noted that, since graph isomorphism tests are not entirely well-posed as classfication tasks, the performance of GNN models could vary due to randomness.
-But the fact that Ring-GNNs achieve a relatively high maximum accuracy (compared to RP for example) demonstrates that as a class of GNNs it is rich enough to contain functions that distinguish the CSL graphs to a large extent.
+It should be noted that, since graph isomorphism tests are not entirely well-posed as classfication tasks, the performance of GNN models can vary due to randomness.
+But the fact that Ring-GNNs achieve a relatively high \emph{maximum} accuracy indicates that, as a class of functions on graphs, it is rich enough to contain a good proportion of functions that distinguish the CSL graphs.